2018 Sacagawea Dollar Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 Rare 2018 Sacagawea Dollar Error List

-While most 2018 Sacagawea Dollars remain common circulation pieces worth face value, several documented minting errors can significantly increase their collectible appeal and market value.
+While most 2018 Sacagawea Dollars remain common collector pieces worth modest premiums above face value, several documented minting errors can significantly increase their collectible appeal and market value.
+Error coins must always be authenticated by a reputable third-party grading service such as PCGS (Professional Coin Grading Service) or NGC (Numismatic Guaranty Corporation) before any transaction.

 1. Weak Edge Lettering Errors